-In a final analysis step, we investigated the pattern of individual differences using a latent class approach (Klauer, 2006, see supplemental analyses §5.3.4).
-This approach assigns individual participants - regardless of age - into different classes which each share the same parameter values.
+In a final analysis step, we investigated the pattern of individual differences using a latent class approach (Klauer, 2006; see online supplemental analyses §5.3.4).
+This approach assigns individual participants-regardless of age-into different classes that each share the same parameter values.
 Results indicated that three classes were required to best account for the data.
 The three classes differed systematically in both age composition and which hypothesis they corresponded to.
-Class 1 did not show substantial evidence for counterfactual simulation (Hypothesis 1: maximal uncertainty for all parameters), and encompassed around 50% of all children, these children were on average young (around 60% of 4 and 5-years-olds and 33% of 6-years-olds).
-Class 2 generally engaged in counterfactual simulation (s > .5), but only maintained the origin (Hypothesis 2: $m_o \approx 1$, $m_t \approx 0$).
-This class encompassed around 25% of children in the middle of our age range (25% of 4 and 5-years-olds and 17% of 6-years-olds).
-Children in Class 3 exhibited largely normative or adult-like behaviour (Hypothesis 4: $s \approx m_o \approx m_t \approx 1$).
-This class encompassed around 25% of children who were on average older (5% of 4-year-olds, 17% of 5-years-olds, and 50% of 6-years-olds).
+Class 1 did not show substantial evidence for counterfactual simulation (Hypothesis 1: maximal uncertainty for all parameters) and encompassed around 50% of all children; these children were on average young (around 60% of 4and 5-year-olds and 33% of 6-year-olds).
+Class 2 generally engaged in counterfactual simulation (s > .5) but only maintained the origin (Hypothesis 2: $m_o \approx 1, m_t \approx 0$).
+This class encompassed around 25% of children in the middle of our age range (25% of 4and 5-year-olds and 17% of 6-year-olds).
+Children in Class 3 exhibited largely normative or adult-like behavior (Hypothesis 4: $s \approx m_o \approx m_t \approx 1$).
+This class encompassed around 25% of children who were on average older (5% of 4-year-olds, 17% of 5-year-olds, and 50% of 6-year-olds).